rails/rails/guides/source/api_app.md

 * What Rails provides for API-only applications
 * How to configure Rails to start without any browser features
-* How to decide which middlewares you will want to include
+* How to decide which middleware you will want to include
 * How to decide which modules to use in your controller

 --------------------------------------------------------------------------------